Vedika-2110/Coffee-website/README.md

 # Coffee-website
-This is a modern, interactive front-end website for a coffee café, built using HTML, CSS, and JavaScript.
+This is a modern, interactive and respnsive front-end website for a coffee café, built using HTML, CSS, and JavaScript.
 The site includes an attractive homepage with dynamic sections like Hot Beverages, Cold Drinks, Desserts, Special Combos, and more — designed to give users a smooth and engaging experience.<br><br>
 🔧 Features:
 <ul><li>Responsive and clean café-style layout</li>
 <li>Smooth navigation bar with scroll effects</li>